tioneb22/upgrade-lnd/README.md

 sudo ./upgrade-lnd.sh -f
 ```
 It will download the binaries to the "/tmp" directory.
 If the version is the same, it will delete the file and directory before downloading a fresh copy.

+## Pipeline
+My next step is to add an architecture parameter to support different systems (they would need to support BASH).

+## Current Issues
+I'm noticing that my ```curl``` commands occasionally hang, I'm not sure why.
+I'll try to implement a timeout / retry function to fix it.